hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 In OOP, we often refer to individual objects of a specific data type as **instances** of that type.
 In the previous `Dog` example , `maxi` and `dexter` are instances of the `Dog` type.
 An instance is just another term for the objects created using any means of defining multiple objects of the same kind (e.g., dogs).
 The term **object** is more general, while **instance** is more specific.

-So far, we've been using constructors to create instances of the `Dog` type.
-We can also think of objects created by factory functions as instances.
-Later, we'll see even more ways to create new objects, all of which can be called instances.

-Hold on there.
-Factory functions can create instances?
-How can that be?
-There's no way to tell that the objects created by, say, a `createDog` factory are indeed dogs, so how can we have instances?

-That's a good point.
-However, in the end, we know that the `createDog` factory is going to create a bunch of objects that we know to represent dogs.
-We may not be able to tell whether an arbitrary object is a dog object, but all of the objects created by `createDog` should be dogs.
-They have a type -- dog -- even if there is no way to test that in your code.
-Thus, they are instances of a dog type.

 ### 2.1 Instance Properties

 It's convenient to describe the properties of an instance as **instance properties**.
 These properties belong to a specific instance of some type.
-Thus, in our `Dog` example from the earlier assignment, we say that the `name`, `breed`, and `weight` properties are all instance properties of the various instances of the `Dog` type.
+Thus, in our `Dog` example, we say that the `name`, `breed`, and `weight` properties are all instance properties of the various instances of the `Dog` type.
 If we want to access the weight for `Maxi` from the above example, we must use the `maxi` object:

 ```js
 maxi.weight; // 32